DRG Class 99.73–76: Technical features

 These ten-coupled locomotives had carrying axles housed in a Bissel bogie.
 The fixed third axle acted as the driving axle and had thinner wheel flanges to begin with.
 After 1945 its flanges were removed entirely to improve curve running still further.
 The wheelbase was 3,000 mm initially; this was later increased to 4,000 mm.

 As was typical on all Einheitslokomotiven, the engine had a Knorr feedwater preheater mounted transversely above the smokebox.
 The boiler was fed using Friedmann exhaust steam injectors.

 Because Heberlein brakes were still partially in use at that time, the locomotives also had, on delivery, the necessary equipment for them, complete with guide rollers and winders (Haspel).
 The locomotive itself had a Knorr compressed-air brake which was controlled by the vacuum brake used for the train.

 As the first engines were delivered in 1928, it was already planned to replace the obsolete funnel couplers by Scharfenberg couplers.
 So the first locomotives still had funnel couplers to begin; these were later swapped for the new couplings without any difficulty.

 Operations

 At the outset single locomotives were even used in the Thumer Netz and in Wilsdruff.
 On the hilly routes of Hainsberg–Kipsdorf, Cranzahl–Oberwiesenthal and Zittau–Oybin/Jonsdorf, however, these powerful engines soon became the main prime movers.

 Today the Class 99.73-76 locomotives are stationed in Zittau and Freital-Hainsberg.
-One engine has also been on duty on the Lößnitzgrund Railway since the closure of the Weisseritz Valley Railway due to flooding (as at 03/2007).
+2 engines are also on duty on the Lößnitzgrund Railway since the temporary closure of large parts of the Weisseritz Valley Railway due to flooding between 2002 and 2017.
+Since 2023 one engine, no. 99 1762, operates on the route Cranzahl–Oberwiesenthal again.